 Basement waterproofing involves a range of techniques and waterproofing products used to prevent water leaks or seepage and reduce the risk of a flooded basement.
 Water in your basement can damage walls, floors, carpeting, and furniture and lead to mold growth.
 A wet basement can also lead to ruined irreplaceable items, including photos, antiques, and family heirlooms.

 If the water in your basement is a recurring problem, have your home checked to determine the source of the water in your basement.
 We will conduct a no-charge thorough inspection of your home and design a custom solution for your specific basement water problem.

 Depends.
 The source of your wet basement problem will determine the best approach to waterproof your basement.
-Sometimes, the solution to a wet basement is as simple as keeping water away from the foundation with high-quality gutters and downspouts and proper yard grading.
+Sometimes, the solution to a wet basement is as simple as keeping water away from the foundation with high-quality gutters and proper yard grading.
 Many homeowners try DIY, off-the-shelf solutions for a quick, temporary fix.
 But if entire walls are wet, water is coming up through the floor, or there's standing water in the basement during heavy rain, it might be time for a long-term, permanent solution, including a heavy-duty sump pump and interior drainage system installed by a waterproofing contractor.